-Getting into a difficult financial situation is hard for anyone, but it is particularly difficult for someone who has already filed bankruptcy.
-Unless a bankruptcy court issues orders stating otherwise, there are no clear restrictions about the number of bankruptcy cases that you are eligible to file.
+Getting into a difficult financial situation is hard for anyone, but it’s harder for someone who’s already filed for bankruptcy.
+There are no clear restrictions about the number of bankruptcy cases that you are eligible to file unless a bankruptcy court issues orders stating otherwise.
 However, you might need to wait a certain period of time before being able to file again.

 Filing for Bankruptcy in New Jersey